DataGov-SamagraX/Bhashini_exploration/README.md

 Exploration for translation/transliteration open source tools from [Bhashini](https://bhashini.gov.in/ulca/model/explore-models)

 The models used in the notebook are present under Transliteration tab in the above link.
-Bhashini is an open source platform where anyone can submit pre-trained models for training/testing translation/transliteration use cases.
-Most of the models used have been developed by [AI4Bharat](https://github.com/AI4Bharat/IndicXlit)
+Bhashini is an open source platform (Universal Language Contribution API) where one can submit pre-trained models for training/testing translation/transliteration use cases.
+The Bhashini models exploted have been developed by [AI4Bharat](https://github.com/AI4Bharat/IndicXlit)